-Gus is the Director of the Glaucoma Service at Moorfields Eye Hospital.
+Gus is the Director of Surgery at Moorfields Eye Hospital.
 He was made a Consultant in the Glaucoma Service at Moorfields Eye Hospital in 2009 following a Surgical Fellowship at Moorfields (2006-08) and a Research Fellowship with Prof Peng Khaw in Singapore (1999-2002), where he ran several clinical trials in glaucoma surgery.
 He pursues research interests in angle closure glaucoma and randomised controlled trials of glaucoma treatments with particular focus on drop-free therapies for glaucoma.
 Professor Gazzard currently trains other surgeons in the Hydrus, iStent, InnFocus and other innovative minimally invasive surgical procedures at Moorfields.

 He is the Chief Investigator of the LiGHT Trial (a large multi-centre £2 million NIHR-HTA funded trial of Selective laser Trabeculoplasty), a member of the EAGLE Study Group (an international multi-centre randomised controlled trial of early lens extraction in angle-closure glaucoma) and a co-founder of the European Glaucoma Society Special Interest Group in angle closure.